ReactTraining/react-workshop/courses/core-v2/03-forms/exercise/README.md

 ## ✅ Task 2: Collect the form fields into an object

 4. Inside the `handleSubmit` function, populate the task object with all the task information.
 You can see what keys are expected by looking at the `Task` type at the top of the file.
-If you're doing TypeScript for this exercise, make the `task` object a task Type:
+If you're doing TypeScript for this exercise, make the `task` object a `Task` type:

 ```ts
 const task: Task = {